tucher/JsonFusion/README.md

 ## Installation

 JsonFusion is a **header-only library**.
-Simply copy the /include to your project's include directory.
+Simply copy the include/ directory into your project’s include path (e.g. so `#include <JsonFusion/parser.hpp>` works and `pfr.hpp` is visible).

 ### Requirements

 - **C++20** or later
 - Compiler: GCC 12+, Clang 13+, MSVC 2019+
-- **Boost.PFR** (bundled, no separate installation needed)
+- **Boost.PFR** (bundled into `/include`, no separate installation needed)

 ## Main features

-- Good performance
+- High performance, comparable to RapidJSON + manual mapping
-- The implementation conforms to the standard (specifically, arbitrary order of fields inside objects is supported)
+- The implementation conforms to the JSON standard (including arbitrary field order in objects)
-- Validation of JSON shape and structure, field types compatibility and schema, all done in the same single parsing pass
+- Validation of JSON shape and structure, field types compatibility and schema, all done in s single parsing pass
 - No macros, no codegen, no registration – relies on PFR and aggregates
 - Works with deeply nested structs, arrays, strings, and arithmetic types out of the box
 - No data-driven recursion in the parser: recursion depth is bounded by your C++ type nesting, not by JSON depth.
 With only fixed-size containers, there is no unbounded stack growth.
-- Error handling via convertible to bool result object with access to error code and offset.
+- Error handling via a result object convertible to bool, with access to an error code and offset.
 C++ exceptions are not used.

-## Why Compile-Time Reflection?

-JsonFusion leverages **compile-time reflection** through Boost.PFR, enabling the compiler to know everything about your types before runtime.
-This isn't a hack – **C++26 (late 2025) is standardizing native reflection**, making this approach the future of C++.

-📖 **[Read the philosophy →](docs/WHY_REFLECTION.md)** – includes C++26 context,  technical benefits, and embedded systems discussion.

-It is all about avoiding doing the same work multiple times.

 ## Performance